 King Edward confined his rather

 engorged brother in a cell with

-the doors open but too narrow
+the doors open but the space too narrow

-to fit through.
+for him to fit through.
 The Three Edwards, 167

 I myself am a savage, owning no allegiance but to the King of the Cannibals; and ready at any moment to rebel against him.